-Are all dental sleep appliances as good as each other?
+Are all oral appliances as good as each other?

 Is treatment covered by private health insurance?

-What is included in the treatment fee for a dental sleep appliance?
+What is included in the treatment fee for an oral appliance?

 What if I am missing teeth or have a bridge or denture?

-I don't want to use the CPAP machine - is the dental sleep appliance an alternative?
+I don't want to use the CPAP machine - is the oral appliance an alternative?

-Do I have to wear the dental sleep appliance for life?
+Do I have to wear the oral appliance for life?